airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 Luckily, 32 bits is usually big enough to hold the numbers we use regularly.

-Additional program status register flags are examined in [Common x86 Instructions](#common-x86-instructions).
+Additional program status register flags are examined in [Appendix B.
+Common x86 Instructions](#appendix-b-common-x86-instructions).

 Other Numbering Systems
 -----------------------